dotmaster/NodeBase/README.md

 ## Running tests

-NodeBase has been tested against version node >0.2.0
+NodeBase has been tested against version node >0.2.0 (only compiled Javascript version)

 There is merely nothing right now: just type
     cd test